angelsk/sfCmsPlugin/README.md

 site.admin
 ==========
-Allows editing, publishing and deleting of sitetree nodes and all content
+Allows editing, publishing, importing and soft deleting of sitetree nodes and all content

 site.edit
 =========